Amir-H-Lotfi/Authentication/README.md

 versions :
 * v1 : I just used tables, without any authentication!
 * v2 : Here i used [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), with a slight change in tables.
-* v3 : **under dvelopmen**. i planed to use jwt authentication with a keycloak server, you may get it soon, patience!
+* v3 : I planned to use jwt authentication with a keycloak server, you may get it soon, patience!

 Note